bofalot/redbetter/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.

 ## To-Do
+1. UI
+   1. UI / Typescript Tests
+   1. Show snatch better list from both Redacted and Orpheus
+   1. Allow the triggering of transcoding and uploading separately
+   1. Displays any errors
+   1. Cache results

+1. Backend
    1. Support for adding transcoded torrents straight to QBitTorrent
-1. Create a WebUI "redbettarr", inspired by *arrs which can:
-   1. Show snatch better list from both Redacted and Orpheus
-   2. Allow the triggering of transcoding and uploading separately
-   3. Displays any errors
-   4. Cache results

 1. Weekly job for checking entire snatch list on both Redacted and Orpheus and bettering whatever is possible
 1. Crawling for any album which can be downloaded and then transcoded